No. 3 Cincinnati claims AAC crown, possible playoff spot

 It was a wild first quarter on Saturday with the teams combining for 24 points and 316 yards.

-After the Cougars settled for a field goal on its opening possession, the Bearcats responded by going 82 yards in five plays capped by Ridder's 25-yard TD pass to Tyler Scott.
+After the Cougars settled for a field goal on their opening possession, the Bearcats responded by going 82 yards in five plays capped by Ridder's 25-yard TD pass to Tyler Scott.

 Nathaniel Dell's diving 16-yard TD catch put the Cougars back in front, 10-7.
 But on the first play of Cincinnati's next possession, Ford broke free for a 79-yard TD run to give the Bearcats a four-point lead.